EricZinda/docsproto/PrototypeTODO.md

     - Some links are broken
       - it is because it is a page in Conceptual linking to a tools page
       - (done) need to support cross site links
-        - Fix these bugs:
-          - Look through all the ResolvedLinks and see if they make sense
+      - (done) Look through all the ResolvedLinks and see if they make sense
       - (fixed) There are many that use the format "#ArgumentIdentification" or "ErgSemantics_Design#non-scopal-modification"
       - Link: "/WoodleyPackard.md", "ResolvedLink": "/WoodleyPackard"
         - handle "/"
       - Test absolute links to make sure they work
 - Goal Build the current docs using the new process
     - Do the build in a way that allows versioning